-The school maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (2023).
+The school maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education.

-See the school recruitment and selection policy.
+See the school recruitment and selection policy/disclosure and barring (DBS) policy and supervision of volunteer's statement.

 Visitors

 The school premises provide a safe learning environment with secure access.
 We recognise there are different types of visitors, those in a professional capacity, children's relatives or others visiting for school activities or visitors via a third party and have processes in place to ensure they are suitable, are checked and monitored as appropriate.